 In order for us to find you the best deal we typically need a recent bill, your business’s registration information, your MPAN/MPRN numbers and the end date of your current contract.
 You will be able to find most of this information on a bill or you can request it from your current supplier.

+The number will start with an ‘S’ and is usually printed on a bill.
 Below is an example of what your MPAN will look like.
 You will find this printed on your electricity bill.

 Your MPRN for gas can be found on your gas bill under the supply details section and will show as a series of up to 10digits.
 See below example.